nikikalli/primeNumberTester/README.md

 # SETUP

 You need to install [nodejs](https://nodejs.org/en/).
 This project uses npm.
-For installing all dependencies run `npm run install-all` in the root directory.
+For installing all dependencies first run `npm i` and after `npm run install-all` in the root directory.

 # RUNNING